Backyard Leisure

 Hot Tub Chemicals [Guide]

 Reading your test strips and then knowing what to do next can often be confusing.
 The following links will take you to a guide that should help you make sense of your readings and indicate what to do next.
-Test Strip Guide for Bromine Users Test Strip Guide for Chlorine Users
+Test Strip Guide for Bromine Users or Test Strip Guide for Chlorine Users

 This is probably the question we hear the most.
 Along with our customers we are always looking for the best ways to keep your hot tub water Safe, Clean, and Easy to use.